Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

     - What had caused the **sudden breach between** Henry and his son?
     - She wanted to help **heal the breach** between them.

+## Brittle

+- Hard but easily broken
+    - The branches are dry and brittle.
+    - He spoke with the brittle confidence of someone who, underneath, was very worried.

 ## Burst

 - **Burst into** - to suddenly begin to make a sound